jm9742/credit-risk-prediction/README.md

 ## Project Overview

 This project develops and evaluates machine learning models for credit risk assessment using structured lending data.
+Credit default prediction is a core component of consumer lending risk management.
+Accurate identification of high-risk borrowers directly impacts loan loss reserves, portfolio risk exposure, and regulatory capital requirements.
+This project simulates a risk analyst workflow applicable to retail banking, fintech lending platforms, and credit risk model validation.

 The workflow includes: